-Jeff Bezos of Amazon is famous for being customer-centric, so much so that Amazon’s annual letters proudly say, “We seek to be Earth’s most customer-centric company.”
+Jeff Bezos is famous for being customer-centric, so much so that Amazon’s annual letters proudly say, “We seek to be Earth’s most customer-centric company.”
 Shipping, easy returns, streaming, and Kindle are proof.
 “Free” 2-day shipping for Prime membership is a big part for me.
-So far this year I’ve ordered 54 packages, or 1.4 per week.
+So far this year I’ve ordered 54 packages, 1.4 per week.

 Why do we like (tolerate) PowerPoint?
-Partly because we like fluff, visual cotton candy, and because it’s easier and requires less thinking.
+Partly because we like visual cotton candy, and because it’s easier and requires less thinking.
 Another reason is the aesthetics and macro view fit us well when we’re meeting-saturated.
 They give us visceral information that is usually taken at face value.
 Slides will always have a place for presenting (even Amazon presents its earnings with slides).
 But they should not take the place of the deeper thought that comes only through writing out your ideas.

 Healthcare as a whole will never be as consumer-centric as Amazon.
 It’s emotional, episodic, has huge regulatory burdens and distortions, and 85% of the cost is not born directly by the patient (indirectly, yes, it does impact us through lower wages).
 Shopping in healthcare, or consumerism, has limits, and is hard to compare to car shopping.